Pball01/Startup-Succes-Rate/README.md

-# Predicting Startup Succes Rate
+# Predicting Startup Success Rate
-test
+Tested with different classification models to predict for startup success rate.